dotnet/AspNetCore.Docs/aspnetcore/fundamentals/openapi/aspnetcore-openapi.md

 When no explicit annotation is provided, the framework attempts to determine the default request type if there's a request body parameter in the endpoint handler.
 The inference uses the following heuristics to produce the annotation:

-* Request body parameters that are read from a form via the <xref:Microsoft.AspNetCore.Mvc.FromFormAttribute> attribute are described with the `multipart/form-data` content-type.
+* Request body parameters that are read from a form via the [`[FromForm]` attribute](xref:Microsoft.AspNetCore.Mvc.FromFormAttribute) are described with the `multipart/form-data` content-type.
 * All other request body parameters are described with the `application/json` content-type.
-* The request body is treated as optional if it's nullable or if the <xref:Microsoft.AspNetCore.Http.Metadata.IFromBodyMetadata.AllowEmpty> property is set on the <xref:Microsoft.AspNetCore.Mvc.FromBodyAttribute> attribute.
+* The request body is treated as optional if it's nullable or if the [`AllowEmpty`](xref:Microsoft.AspNetCore.Http.Metadata.IFromBodyMetadata.AllowEmpty) property is set on the [`[FromBody]` attribute](xref:Microsoft.AspNetCore.Mvc.FromBodyAttribute).

 #### Describe response types